 Crock Pot Breakfast Casserole

-No better way to kick off a holiday morning then with breakfast casserole!
+No better way to kick off a holiday morning then with a hot and hearty breakfast casserole.
 Crock Pot Breakfast Casserole is the easiest to whip up, though Breakfast Taco Casserole, Roasted Poblano and Sausage Breakfast Casserole, and make-ahead Breakfast Casserole are great options too.
-A hot and hearty Easter breakfast is a must before chowing down on countless handfuls of jelly beans throughout the day (blarg).
+Bonus: these all reheat well if you’ve got leftovers!

 Gluten-Free Cinnamon Rolls